 - This was a voluntary study.
 All drivers involved in crashes were not tested, only those who volunteered to be tested.
 So the most that can be claimed is that controls were not significantly different from drivers in crashes who volunteered to be tested.
 Think about that.

 - The study used a biological assay that could not distinguish between recent marijuana consumption, known to be risky, and past consumption, known to be non-risky.
+There is a useful reference for those who would like to know how long edibles (derivative of marijuana) stays in the system, which may add knowledge to the studies.

 - The study was conducted in a locale that has been shown to have a lower level of drug impairment than the national average.

-The study authors wrote in their Research Note, “While the findings of this case control study were equivocal with regard to the crash risk associated with drug use by drivers, these results do not indicate that drug use by drivers is risk-free.”
+The study authors wrote in their Research Note, “While the findings of this case-control study were equivocal with regard to the crash risk associated with drug use by drivers, these results do not indicate that drug use by drivers is risk-free.”

 Sullum seeks to bolster his credentials in reinterpreting the NHTSA study conclusions by citing a 2014 study published in an economics journal that is so bad that it gives the term “bad science” a bad name.